CUD2V/pccc/README.md

 This package provides R functions to generate the CCC categories.
 Because the R functions are built with a C++ back-end, they are very computationally efficient.

-The pccc package version 1.0.z implimented this version of the PCCC criteria.
+The pccc package version 1.0.z implemented this version of the PCCC criteria.

 ### Version 3 of the PCCC Criteria
 [Pediatric Complex Chronic Condition System Version 3](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2821158)